Your body is built to move. Walking, running, and jumping are all made possible by your 640 muscles, 360 joints, and about 4900 tendons and ligaments.

 Exercise is great for you in practically every way imaginable.

-But here’s the thing, it’s not any old workout that makes your brain sharper and your body healthier – different types of exercises have different types of benefits.
+But here’s the thing, it’s not any old workout that makes your brain sharper and your body healthier – different types of exercises that have different types of benefits.

 With that in mind, let’s look at how workouts benefit your brain and body.